JosePaumard/JosePaumard.github.io/katas/intermediate/anagrams-kata.md

 ## And then...

 And then, I came across this tweet: [https://twitter.com/fermatslibrary/status/875340896379817984](https://twitter.com/fermatslibrary/status/875340896379817984), thanks to the guys behind the [Fermat's Library](https://twitter.com/fermatslibrary) Twitter account.
-Bytheway, they also have a very interesting YouTube account.
+By the way, they also have a very interesting YouTube account.

-And what does this tweet teaches us (or at least me)?
+And what does this tweet teach us (or at least me)?
 That if you assign the 26 letters of the alphabet a fixed prime number, then two anagrams will have the same product of mapped letters.
 Very smart.
 It makes the solving of this problem much faster.
 Instead of a first step in _p.log(p)_ to sort the letters, and a second step in _p_  to compare the sorted sets of letters, we have a first step in _p_ to compute the product and a second step in _1_ to compare the resulting integers.

 So what should we do for this Kata?
 Well, as we already know, smart algorithms do not emerge by themselves.
 Quicksort does not emerge from Bubble sort, at some point we need to decide to implement the right algorithm.